 Epidemic containment models alter the social model of the human population.
 The modification of the social model is often done to mimic the spread of a pathogen in a population.
 In order to model the spread of a pathogen a compartmental model, cellular automata model or a network model is often used(Bian, 2013; Carley et al., 2006).
 The simplest of these models is the compartmental models.

 Compartmental models are also referred to by the stages that each entity can go through during simulation, which are SIR (Susceptible, Infected, Recovered) or SEIR (Susceptible, Exposed, Infected, Recovered).
-Based on whether the individual is near an infected individual a set of ordinary differential equations will determine when the individual moves from one stage to another(Kermack & McKendrick, 1991).
+Based on whether the individual is near an infected individual, a set of ordinary differential equations will determine when the individual moves from one stage to another(Kermack & McKendrick, 1991).
 However, compartmental models highly rely on the homogeneous mixing of the population in order to simulate an outbreak accurately.
 In addition, they are very deterministic, which means they can only provide averages and not show extreme cases (Keeling, 2005).
 Compartmental models lack any built in connection to a spatial environment and the actual contact network.
 Due to these problems they are often used in combination with other methods, such as network or cellular automata.

 Cellular automata models consist of individual finite state machines that are connected together, usually in a grid(Epstein, 2004).
 Each of these finite state machines will change state based on the states of the neighboring machines (Kari, 2005).
 Cellular automata models are often coupled with the compartmental models because they provide a both a spatial and contact structure that compartmental models lack.
 In addition, compartmental models provide the distinct states required by the cellular automata model (Epstein, 2004).
 Combining cellular automata with compartmental models allows them to be used with heterogeneous populations, which normal for the majority of human populations (Bian, 2013).
 However, cellular automata models are often setup in a 2D grid and therefore can lead to a lack of realistic interactions between entities and have a hard time being fit to a real world space (Carley et al., 2006).
 Unrealistic interactions can lead into inaccurate measure of how quickly a pathogen can spread through a large environment.